k9io/k9-proxy/README.md

 Use cases:
 ----------

-Some networks might have restrictions that prohibit machines from accessing the Key API directly.
+Some networks might have restrictions that prohibit machines from accessing the Key9 API directly.
 In those cases,  the Key9 proxy can be used as a centralized API access point for all machines within a restricted network.

 As machines within your network make Key9 API requests,  the data is “caches”.
 This cache services as a high availability mechanism in that, if the Key9 API is unreachable, data can be retrieved from the cache, thus allowing access to internal resources during the outage